 - Partner Reporting

-Each of Pennsylvania’s seven Conservation Landscapes is coordinated by an “internal lead” from PA Department of Conservation and Natural Resources (DCNR) and a local “external lead.”
+Each of Pennsylvania’s eight Conservation Landscapes is coordinated by an “internal lead” from PA Department of Conservation and Natural Resources (DCNR) and a local “external lead.”
 Since its start in 2004, local efforts of Lehigh Valley Greenways Conservation Landscape have been spearheaded by the Delaware & Lehigh National Heritage Corridor (D&L).
 DCNR tapped the D&L to help connect lands and partners for conservation and recreation.

 Lehigh Valley Greenways Conservation Landscape began with a focus on the Two Rivers Area encompassing the Bushkill Creek and the confluence of the Delaware and Lehigh Rivers.
 It grew to include all of Northampton and Lehigh Counties which are the keystone of the five-county Delaware & Lehigh National Heritage Corridor.